KOOL13/aoi.js-Bot-Template/README.md

 	prefix: [`$getServerVar[prefix]`,  '<@$clientID>',  '<@!$clientID>'], })
 ```
 This allows for mentioning the bot to work as a prefix too.
-To change the default prefix, go to index.js and find
+You can remove it if you want.
+To change the default prefix, go to index.js and find:
 ```
 bot.variables({
 	prefix: 'YOUR PREFIX HERE'